 Let $\text{extend}(E_i)\in O(3)$ denote any matrix whose first $\text{rank}(E_i)$ rows equals to $E_i$'s first rows.
-Therefore, $f(s, \vec r)= f(s, \vec r\text{extend}(\vec E_1)^T)= g(\vec E_1\text{extend}(\vec E_1)^T, z_1)=g(eye_{\text{rank}(\vec E_1)}, z_1)= g'(\text{rank}(\vec E_1), z_1)$.
+Therefore,

-Note that $\text{rank}(\vec E_1)=\text{rank}(\vec r-\vec r_1)=\text{rank}(P_{\vec E_1}(\vec r-\vec r_1))=\text{rank}(\iota\circ\psi'\circ \phi^{-1}(z_i))$, where $\iota$ is a selection function: $\iota(z, -(\vec r-\vec r_0)\vec E_1^T)=-(\vec r-\vec r_0)\vec E_1^T$.
-Therefore, $f(s, \vec r)=g'(\text{rank}(\iota\circ \phi^{-1}(z_1)), z_1)=g''(z_1)$. \end{proof}
+Note that $\text{rank}(\vec E_1)=\text{rank}(\vec r-\vec r_1)=\text{rank}(P_{\vec E_1}(\vec r-\vec r_1))=\text{rank}(\iota\circ\varphi'\circ \chi^{-1}(z_i))$, where $\iota$ is a selection function: $\iota(z, -(\vec r-\vec r_0)\vec E_1^T)=-(\vec r-\vec r_0)\vec E_1^T$.
+Therefore, $f(s, \vec r)=g'(\text{rank}(\iota\circ \chi^{-1}(z_1)), z_1)=g''(z_1)$. \end{proof}

-For simplicity, let function $\varphi$ denote GNN-LF with node identity features (including adding node identity feature, generating frame, and a message passing layer proposed in Proposition~\ref{prop::encode_localenv}), $\varphi(z, \vec r)$ is the embeddings of node $1$.
+For simplicity, let function $\psi$ denote GNN-LF with node identity features (including adding node identity feature, generating frame, and a message passing layer proposed in Theorem~\ref{thr::encode_localenv}), $\psi(z, \vec r)$ is the embeddings of node $1$.

-Node identity features help avoiding expressive power loss caused by frame degeneration.
+Node identity features help avoiding expressivity loss caused by frame degeneration.
 However, GNN-LF's output is no longer permutation invariant.
 Therefore, we use the relational pooling method~\citep{FrameAveraging}, which introduces extra computation overhead and keeps the permutation invariance.

 To illustrate this method, we first define some concepts.
 Function $\pi:[n]\to [n]$ is a permutation iff it is bijective.
 All permutation on $[n]$ forms the permutation group $S_n$.
 We compute the output of all possible atom permutations and average them, in order to keep permutation invariance.
 We define the permutation of matrix here: for all matrix of shape $N\times m$, $\forall \pi \in S_N$, the $i^{\text{th}}$ row of $\pi(M)$ equals to the $(\pi^{-1}(i))^{\text{th}}$ row of $M$.